maniospas/Blombly/docs/basics/builtins.md

 ```

 A similar syntax breaks away from loops below, though we will not dabble on
 handling returned values for now.
-Contrary to error handling overheads, intercepting returns is lightweight.
+Contrary to error handling overheads,
+tt is lightweight to intercept returns.

 ```java
 // main.bb